nearform/stats-to-elasticsearch/README.md

 Reconnects to elasticsearch if no longer connected.
 NOTE: this doesn't call start, so call `start()` yourself if you need to.

+## Useful links

+- [stats](http://github.com/nearform/stats) - makes generating the stats to be visualised a breeze!
+- [stats-to-elasticsearch](http://github.com/nearform/stats-to-elasticsearch) - makes sending the stats to es a breeze!
+- [create-stats-dashboard](http://github.com/nearform/create-stats-dashboard) - makes creating your kibana dashboard a breeze!

 ## License